scottnonnenberg/blog/pages/posts/2013-10-07-how-not-to-do-customer-service-credit-card-edition.md

 > Sincerely,
 > car2go N.A.
 LLC

-In case you’re unfamiliar with the term "[dunning](http://en.wikipedia.org/wiki/Dunning_(process))" (I wasn't), it’s another way of saying “collections.”
+In case you're unfamiliar with the term "[dunning](http://en.wikipedia.org/wiki/Dunning_(process))" (I wasn't), it's another way of saying "collections."
 Probably has something to do with the fact that car2go is a German company.
 Either way, not the best term to use with your customers.
-And it’s all unnecessary anyway.
+And it's all unnecessary anyway.
 I had already updated my billing information on the site.
 Why are they still unhappy?
 And a $25 charge?
 Really?

 I immediately forward the mail to the Seattle office, with an additional note:

 > Hi there - I updated my credit card number on the main car2go site Thursday of last week, but I just received this collections email.
-I assumed that updating it on the site would fix things, but that doesn’t seem to be the case.
+I assumed that updating it on the site would fix things, but that doesn't seem to be the case.
 Can you tell me what else I need to do to unlock my account?
 >
 > _Scott